- Funding Opportunities

 There is an online booking system for the Confocal Microscope available here.

 This service aims to design/develop/modify/make unique apparatus for research and provide advice.
-A supervised workshop is available for individuals to use hand tools and machines.

 School of Biological Sciences Workshops

 The full list of workshops of the School of Biological Sciences is available here.